-PG&E proactively cuts power to 1,600 due to red flag weather
+California utility proactively cuts power because of weather

 Two fires broke out heading into the weekend.

-A Friday afternoon grass fire near the Solano County community of Fairfield forced people out of about 50 homes, but firefighters held it to 24 acres (10 hectares) without any structures lost and evacuations were lifted.
+A grass fire Friday afternoon near the Solano County community of Fairfield forced people out of about 50 homes.
+But firefighters held it to 24 acres (10 hectares) without any structures lost and evacuations were lifted.

-A wildfire near Interstate 5 in Stanislaus County grew to nearly 1 square mile (2.59 sq. kilometer) but it was 75 percent contained Saturday, according to the California Department of Forestry and Fire Protection.
+A wildfire near Interstate 5 in Stanislaus County grew to nearly 1 square mile (2.59 sq. kilometer).
+But it was 75 percent contained Saturday, according to the California Department of Forestry and Fire Protection.

-The state’s electricity providers have been given authority to shut off power when fire risk is extremely high, but the California Public Utilities Commission has said they must do a better job of educating and notifying the public, and increase fire prevention efforts such as clearing brush and installing fire-resistant poles.
+The state’s electricity providers have been given authority to shut off power when fire risk is extremely high.
+The California Public Utilities Commission has said they must do a better job of educating and notifying the public, as well as increase fire prevention efforts such as clearing brush and installing fire-resistant poles.

-The National Weather Service’s red flag warning was issued for portions of the Central Valley and the Sacramento-San Joaquin River Delta for Saturday through Sunday at elevations below 1,000 feet (305 meters), where there has been less rain recently and the vegetation is driest.
+The National Weather Service’s red flag warning was issued for parts of the Central Valley and the Sacramento-San Joaquin River Delta for Saturday through Sunday at elevations below 1,000 feet (305 meters), where there has been less rain recently and the vegetation is driest.

-A heat advisory issued for the region around San Francisco Bay warned of record or near-record heat on Sunday, with widespread highs from 95 to 105 degrees (35-40.5 Celsius).
+A heat advisory issued for the region around the San Francisco Bay warned of record or near-record heat on Sunday, with widespread highs from 95 to 105 degrees (35 to 40.5 Celsius).